 -Karen Johnson, associate director of international education, who helped me with the International Students Association.

 -Jerome Holland, associate director of HRL, and Derrol Rhodes, director of HRL, both at the Old Westbury campus, who supported me in all things I wanted to accomplish as a resident assistant.

 -Michael Scarpa-Burnett, associate dean for student services at NYIT-Old Westbury, who got me interested in growing in SGA.

 Curiosity, the possibility to learn something I don't know, and challenges, because I know at the end I will be able to obtain what I want.

 Movies, snowboarding, and water sports such as jet skiing, wakeboarding, and diving.

 Blog Posts Unavailable.

-Tommy Cardona Campus: Old Westbury Major: Business Administration, B.S.
+Raquel Gonzales Campus: Old Westbury Major: Management, B.S.
 Class Of: 2014